rb58853/supabase-mcp-server/README.md

 ## Future features
 - 🐍 Support every method and object available in native Python SDK

+## To do:
+- [ ] Add support for all methods and objects available in native Python SDK
+- [ ] Add proper SQL syntax parsing

 ## Prerequisites
 - Python 3.12 or higher